-If the money is And the program is Then the income is

-A gift, and not intended for the person's education • ALTCS Counted as unearned income.
+If the money is And the program is Then the income is A gift, and not intended for the person's education expenses.
+ALTCSSSI-MAOMSP Counted as unearned income.
+AdultCaretaker RelativePregnant WomanChildKidsCare Excluded.

-expenses. • SSI-MAO

-• MSP

-Adult Excluded.

-Caretaker Relative

-Pregnant Woman

-• Child

-KidsCare

 Received as a result of another person's death All programs An inheritance.
 See MA606.HH for how it is counted.
 A gift intended to pay for the person's education expenses All programs Educational assistance.
 See MA606.U for how it is counted.

-A contribution from an agency to cover living • ALTCS Counted as unearned income.

-expenses like food, shelter and personal items SSI-MAO
+A contribution from an agency to cover living expenses like food, shelter and personal items ALTCSSSI-MAOMSP Counted as unearned income.

-• MSP

-• Adult Excluded.